satori-com/mzbench/doc/cloud_plugins.md

 `mzb_staticcloud_plugin`

-The module allocated nodes from a list of hosts.
+The module uses allocated nodes from a list of hosts.

 Configuration example: